PayFabric/APIs/Receivables/Sections/APIs/API/Invoices.md

 View Past Due Invoices
 --------------------

-* `GET /invoices/pastdue` will get all outstanding invoice on the PayFabric Receivables website based on the JSON request payload.
+* `GET /invoices/pastdue` will get all past due invoices on the PayFabric Receivables website based on the JSON request payload.

 Options
 -------